 Grand Solar Minima – times of peace.
 Paperback Version available here

-It may be counterintuitive: periods of high solar activity and high sunspot numbers – which are associated with a stable and more favorable climate – are also periods of increased mass excitability, war and genocide.
-In fact, throughout the last millennium, there were 4.6 times as many deaths from war, genocide and persecution during Grand Solar Maxima than there were in Grand Solar Minimum.
-In contrast, Grand Solar Minima, the ‘bad-weather periods’, were times of relative peace, reason and of improvements of human rights.
+It may be counterintuitive: periods of high solar activity – which are associated with a more stable and favorable climate – correlate with increased mass excitability, violence and war.
+In fact, throughout the last millennium, there were 4.6 times as many deaths from wars, genocide and persecutions in Grand Solar Maxima than there were in Grand Solar Minimum.
+Grand Solar Minima, the “bad-weather periods”, were times of relative peace and improvements in human rights.

-During such Grand Solar Minima, we encounter periods – although they involve agricultural and economic downturn and in the long run, often food shortages – they are characterized by cultural flourishing, philosophical developments in favor of reason, rationality and human rights.
+Although Grand Solar Minima involve agricultural and economic downturn and in the long run, often food shortages – they are characterized by cultural flourishing, philosophical developments in favor of reason, rationality and human rights.
 Wars and genocides are rare during Grand Minimum.

-In this book, we focus on the history of human behaviour and social trends of the last 1000 years, in which 63 % of the deaths from wars, genocide, political purges and so on were accounted for in periods of Grand Solar Maximum or minor Grand Maximum, in comparison, only 13% of the killings took place in the same duration in Grand Minima.
+In this book we focus on the history of human behavior and social trends of the last 1000 years, in which 63 % of the deaths from wars, genocide, political purges and so on were accounted for in periods of Grand Solar Maximum or minor Grand Maximum, in comparison, only 13% of the killings took place in the same duration in Grand Minima.
 For previous millennia, we haven’t got enough data to assign the death toll to each decade accurately enough so it would allow to extend the picture further back in time.
 But we find a clear broad scale reduction in interpersonal violence throughout the past several millennia (see.
 Chapter 6)

-At these peaks of Grand Maxima, we see not only conquests and imperialism, but group extremism, purges of the undesired, witch hunts – figuratively as well as literally – and excited masses who seem to forget why they are killing the “others” in the first place.
+At these peaks of Grand Maxima, we see not only conquests and imperialism, but group extremism, purges of the undesired, witch hunts and excited masses who seem to forget why they are killing the “others” in the first place.

-The term solar historywas applied by the late Astronomer John Eddy in 1994: Solar History and Human Affairs, more specifically to the progression of the sun.[i]I allow myself to re-adapt the term for the present extended observation of solar physical history and human history in the footsteps of Tchijevsky.
+The term solar historywas introduced by the late Astronomer John Eddy in 1994: Solar History and Human Affairs, more specifically to the physical changes in the sun.[i]I allow myself to re-adapt the term for the present extended observation of the solar physical progression and human behavior in the footsteps of Tchijevsky.

-The most important phase of the Renaissance unfolded from 1400 to 1600, roughly throughout the Spoerer Minimum; the Age of Enlightenment developed in the later part of the Maunder Minimum (from c.
+The most important phase of the Renaissance unfolded from 1400 to 1600, centering throughout the Spoerer Minimum; the Age of Enlightenment developed in the later part of the Maunder Minimum (from c.
 1715 onward).
 Both were periods of climate downturn and agricultural difficulties.
-The first Industrial Revolution lasted from ca. 1760 to ca. 1840, it began at the end of a minor Grand Maximum but flourished mostly during the Dalton Minimum (1790 to 1830).
+The first Industrial Revolution lasted from ca. 1760 to ca. 1840, it began at the end of a minor Grand Maximum, but flourished mostly during the Dalton Minimum (1790 to 1830).
 In a broader sense, this exceptional series of 4 (minor) Grand Minima coincided with the Little Ice Age (arguably 1450 – 1850) and with the development of the modern world, which we inherited.
 Also, across this time, lethal interpersonal violence in Europe dropped roughly by a factor of 10:1 to 50:1 over the period from the fifteenth to the twentieth century, an unprecedented pacification process. [ii]

-But counter-intuitively, Grand Maxima, expressed as “fair- weather- ages”, came with higher food prices and inequality.
+But counter-intuitively, Grand Maxima, expressed as “fair- weather- ages” with more harvest yields, came with higher grain prices and greater inequality of classes.

 The limited social upheaval that we do find during Grand Solar Minimum are usually local peasant revolts as a direct result of competition for resources.
 Crop loss and economic strife have led to population reduction and the overthrow of local governments.

 In contrast, the large-scale events driven by mass excitability and group madness were observed during Grand Solar Maximum.
-Among them were most of the collectivist, totalitarian systems such as National Socialism, Socialism/ Communism, different figurative forms of “witch hunts” and even the peak of the actual witch trials was around the 1600 Grand Maximum.
+Among them were most of the totalitarian and collectivist systems such as National Socialism, Socialism/ Communism, different forms of “witch hunts” and even the peak of the actual witch persecutions was around the 1600 Grand Maximum.

-Alexander Tchijevsky successfully assigned social upheaval to these solar Schwabe peaks, but he did not quantify the accumulated death toll from these events, as he focused on motivation and the degree by which people could be riled up for revolutions (in some cases also for positive changes.)
+Alexander Tchijevsky successfully assigned social upheaval to the solar Schwabe peaks, but he did not quantify the accumulated death toll from these events, as he focused on motivation and the degree by which people could be riled up for revolutions (in some cases also for positive changes.)
 His findings were corroborated in several papers in recent decades.
 A 1999 study further revealed a moderate correlation between war in a certain year and the geomagnetic activity.[v]

-He did not provide the backgrounds or the long-term outcomes of these revolutions.
-Given his own situation in an oppressive collectivist dictatorship, he was not in the position to question whether the Bolshevik Communist revolution had gone wrong and whether it had ended up in a dictatorship.
+He did not focus on the backgrounds or the long-term outcomes of these revolutions, for, given his own situation in an oppressive collectivist state, he was not in the position to openly question whether the Bolshevik Communist revolution had gone wrong and whether it had ended up in a dictatorship.
 If he had done so, he would have gone to the Gulag before he could publish his work.
 He never said anything negative about the Soviet Regime.
 As we’ll see, he was condemned to the Gulag labor camps merely for suggesting that the revolutionary energy of 1905 and 1917 was aided by high solar activity.
-Tchijevsky measured important historical events without distinguishing between violent events and events leading to sustainable positive developments, or without evaluating the effects of each event for social progress or human rights.
+Tchijevsky measured important historical events without distinguishing between violent events and events leading to sustainable positive developments, or without evaluating the effects of each event on social progress or human rights.

-In Part III, we will see many co-effects of Grand Solar Maxima are found in the historical record, many of which went along with excursions of human cruelty and wars.
-We find well documented aurora during wars and battles as well as solar storms near historical events.
+In Part III, we will see how various co-effects of Grand Solar Maxima are found in the historical record, many of which went along with excesses of human cruelty and wars.
+We find well documented extraordinary aurorae during wars and battles as well as extreme sunspot sightings and solar storms near historical events.

 Correlation does not imply causality.

-Most people are aware of this fundamental principal of scientific, objective inquiries.
+Many people are aware of this fundamental principal of objective, scientific inquiries.
 In the present case, the correlation is striking, it cannot easily be dismissed as random coincidence.
-However, I will not attempt to convince anyone of the very likely causal relationship, which would mean the sun’s behavior influences human behavior and the course of history in a dramatic way.
-Instead, let me make an analogy:
+However, I will not attempt to convince anyone of the obvious causal relationship, meaning the sun’s behavior influences human behavior and the course of history in a dramatic way.
+Instead, let’s try an analogy:

-In reality, there are two peaks of increase in traffic accidents in the lunar cycle: one on the day after new moon and a stronger peak around full moon.
-This is just below the 5% level of statistical significance, p > 0.05.[iii]
+In reality, studies found there are two peaks of increases in traffic accidents in the lunar cycle: one on the day after new moon and a stronger peak around full moon.
+This is “just below the 5% level of statistical significance, p > 0.05”.[vi]

-I’m told by emergency room staff, they mentally prepare for busy nights with overtime on full moon nights, but not at new moon, so the change is not that noticeable.
+I’m told by emergency room staff, they prepare for busy nights with overtime on full moon nights, but not at new moon, so the change is apparently not that noticeable.

 Let’s assume, there was a peak only at full moon.
 If, hypothetically, there were 5% more traffic accidents in the week around full moon than there were in the week of new moon, this would be interesting but would barely have any practical consequences for modern life on Earth.
 Would you do anything different?

-One day we will enter the next Grand Solar Minimum (the current progression of the solar modulation indicates that this could take place in the next few decades and that the transition might be in process already).
-Whenever the final drop begins – given the trends of the last millennium continue – we are confronted not just with unpleasant material adaptation processes, climate downturn and food shortages, but ultimately also with a social mood of increased reason, relative peace and rationality.
-This may give us a time window of between several decades and 150 years to find out how we prevent the next round of mass killing and totalitarian injustice in the following Grand Solar Maximum.
+One day we will enter the next Grand Solar Minimum (the current progression of the solar modulation indicates this could take place within the next few decades and that the transition might be in process already).
+Whenever the final drop begins – given the trends of the last millennium continue – we are once more confronted not only with unpleasant material adaptation processes, climate downturn and food shortages, but ultimately also with a social mood of increased reason, relative peace and rationality.
+This can give us a time window of between several decades and 150 years to find out how we prevent the next round of mass killing and totalitarian injustice in the following Grand Solar Maximum.

 If we succeed, future generations may live in the most peaceful and constructive environment that the world has ever seen.
-To aid to the solving of this problem is the aim of this book.
+To aid to the solving of the problem of a peaceful transition is the aim of this book.

 [i]Eddy.
 John A. 1994: Solar History and Human Affairs; Human Ecology, Vol. 22, No. 1, Global Climate-Human Life: Physical Contexts of Historic Landscapes (Mar., 1994), pp. 23-35 p.16